 According to the National Cancer Institute, approximately 228,820 patients will be diagnosed with lung cancer in the U.S. in 2020 with more than 135,000 deaths per year.
-The prognosis for patients with lung cancer is poor with a five-year survival rate of only 20.5%.
 Lung cancer is the leading cause of cancer death in the U.S. and a global health problem with approximately 2.1 million cases diagnosed per year.
 Approximately one-third of lung cancer patients worldwide are in China, with approximately 700,000 cases of lung cancer diagnosed in China in 2015.
 These lung cancers are typically divided into two groups based upon the histologic appearance of the tumor cells-SCLC and NSCLC, which are treated with distinct chemotherapeutic approaches.
 NSCLC accounts for approximately 87% of lung cancer cases.
-For second and third line NSCLC patients with epidermal growth factor receptor, or EGFR, wild type (approximately 70% of Asian patients, and 85% of Western patients), there are currently only four therapies approved with limited benefit.